 BCG Matrix Analysis: The Four Quadrants Explained

 The BCG Matrix sorts a product portfolio into Stars, Cash Cows, Question Marks, and Dogs.
-Here's how it works — with Apple's 2026 portfolio placed quadrant by quadrant on real numbers.
+Here's how the four quadrants work — with Apple's portfolio tracked across two consecutive quarters, so you can see a unit actually change boxes.

 The BCG Matrix sorts every product or business unit a company owns into one of four boxes — Stars, Cash Cows, Question Marks, and Dogs — by asking two questions: how fast is its market growing, and how large is its share of that market.
 It's the fastest way to see, on one page, which parts of a portfolio generate cash and which parts consume it, so a leadership team can decide where to invest, where to harvest, and where to walk away.
-This guide works the matrix on a real, current portfolio — Apple's, using its fiscal Q2 2026 segment revenue — rather than an abstract one, because the framework only earns its keep when you can see a named company's actual products sitting inside it.
+This guide works the matrix on a real, current portfolio — Apple's, using its fiscal Q3 2026 segment revenue reported on July 30, 2026 — rather than an abstract one, and then re-runs it against the prior quarter so you can watch a business unit actually change boxes.
+That second reading is the part most explanations skip, and it's where the framework stops being a diagram and starts being a decision.

 Bruce Henderson of the Boston Consulting Group introduced the model in a 1970 essay, "The Product Portfolio."
 More than fifty years later it survives for one reason: it forces a diversified company to admit that not every business unit deserves the same treatment — and that the cash thrown off by yesterday's winners is what pays for tomorrow's.